Work Upcoming Drawings About

 Solo Dance

-Being trans, I’ve spent most of my life dreaming of morphing and transform my own body.
+Being trans, I’ve spent most of my life dreaming of morphing and transforming my body.

-In this dance, I put myself in a position of both vulnerable and in power.
-My pulse is naked to the audience, yet I subvert the gaze and shape myself in my own light by negotiating my postion in relationship to the light.
+In this dance, I put myself in a position of simultaneous vulnerability and power.
+My pulse is made naked to the audience, yet I subvert the gaze and shape myself in my own light.
 As I negotiate ways to regulate my heart rate and move in response to the projection, what emerges is a duet between myself and my heart.

 Following its debut as a solo, this work is now in process as an evening-length ensemble piece.